snoyberg/posa-chapter/warp.md

 For our purposes, a prime example would be a gzip middleware, which automatically compresses response bodies.

+A prerequisite for the creation of such middlewares is a means of modifying both incoming and outgoing data streams.
-Historically, a common approach in the Haskell world for representing such streams of data has been lazy I/O.
+A standard approach historically in the Haskell world has been *lazy I/O*.
-Lazy I/O represents a stream of values as a single, pure data structure.
+With lazy I/O, we represent a stream of values as a single, pure data structure.
 As more data is requested from this structure, I/O actions will be performed to grab the data from its source.
 Lazy I/O provides a huge level of composability.
-For example, we can write a function to compress a lazy `ByteString`, and then apply it to an existing response body easily.
-However, there are two major downsides to lazy I/O:

-1. Non-deterministic resource finalization.
-   If a reference to such a lazy structure is maintained, or if the structure isn't quickly evaluated to its completion, the finalization may be delayed for a long time (e.g., until a garbage collection sweep can ensure the data is no longer necessary).
-   In many cases, this non-determinism is acceptable.
-   In the case of a web server, file descriptors are a scarce resource, and therefore we need to ensure that they are finalized as soon as possible.

-2. These pure structures present something of a lie.
-   They are promising that there will be more bytes available, but in fact the I/O operations that will be performed to retrieve those bytes may fail.
-   This can lead to exceptions being thrown where they are not anticipated.
+However, for a high-throughput server, it presents a major obstacle: resource finalization in lazy I/O is non-deterministic.
+Using lazy I/O, it would be very easy for a server under high load to quickly run out of file descriptors.

-We could drop down to a lower level and deal directly with file descriptors instead.
+It would also be possible to use a lower level abstraction, essentially dealing directly with read and write functions.
-However, this would hurt composability greatly.
-How would we write a general-purpose GZIP middleware?
-It also leaves open the question of buffering.
-Inherent in the request parsing described above, we have the need to store extra bytes for later steps.
+However, one of the advantages of Haskell is its high level approach, allowing us to reason about the behavior of our code.
+It's also not obvious how such a solution would deal with some of the common issues which arise when creating web applications.
-For example, if we grab a chunk of data which includes both request headers and some of the request body, the request body must be buffered and then provided to the application.
+For example, it's often necessary to have a buffering solution, where we read a certain amount of data at one step (e.g., the request header processing), and read the remainder in a separate part of the codebase (e.g., the web application).

-To address this, the WAI protocol- and therefore Warp- is built on top of the conduit package.
+To address this dilemna, the WAI protocol- and therefore Warp- is built on top of the conduit package.
 This package provides an abstraction for streams of data.
 It keeps much of the compsability of lazy I/O, provides a buffering solution, and guarantees deterministic resource handling.
-Exceptions are also kept where they belong, in the parts of your code which deal with I/O.
+Exceptions are also kept where they belong, in the parts of your code which deal with I/O, instead of hiding them in a data structure claiming to be pure.

 Warp represents the incoming stream of bytes from the client as a `Source`, and writes data to be sent to the client to a `Sink`.